srinivasyadav18/xapian-gsoc-plan/proposal.rst

       * Go supports constants which can be defined with const keyword.
         Swig wrapps all the #define macros and constants declared in %constant directive as Go constants (const).
-        But the constants which are defined using %constant directive during xapian-headers.i is being wrapped as variables.
+        But the constants which are defined using %constant directive in xapian-headers.i are being wrapped as variables.

         Swig generated code :